 PROGRESS TO DATE

-- Developed formal agreements and partnerships with three off-Island detox facilities to give Islanders easier access to detox facilities that do not exist on the Island.
-The MV Detox Referral Access Program began in 2017 as collaboration between MV Hospital, MV Community Services, Gosnold Inc. in Falmouth, Stanley Street Treatment and Resources in Fall River, and AdCare in Worcester to help individuals on their path toward recovery.
+- Initiated the development of formal agreements and partnerships with three off-Island detox facilities to give Islanders easier access to detox facilities that do not exist on the Island.
+The Martha's Vineyard Detox Treatment Referral Program began in 2017 as collaboration between MV Hospital, MV Community Services, Gosnold Inc. in Falmouth, Stanley Street Treatment and Resources in Fall River, and AdCare in Worcester to help individuals on their path toward recovery.
 An average of 90 placements a year have been made since the inception of the program in January 2017.
 In 2020, Island Health Care joined the partnership.

-- Recruited, trained and employed a cadre of Recovery Coaches at MV Community Services and MV Hospital to accompany patients to and from detoxification, and provide support for follow-up treatment.
+- Initiated the recruitment and training of a cadre of Recovery Coaches employed at MV Community Services and MV Hospital to accompany patients to and from detoxification, and provide support for follow-up treatment.
 A Recovery Coach is a trained professional who guides and supports an individual in the recovery process and helps to prevent relapse.
 Coaches act as a combination counselor, sponsor, friend, and mentor to help patients develop goals, locate resources, and learn the skills necessary to live a sober and productive life.

 - Helped organize and promote a Candlelight Vigil on the Island as part of an effort to draw attention to the opioid epidemic for International Overdose Awareness Day.

-- Dukes County and Health Imperatives partnered with the AIDS Support Group of Cape Cod brought a Harm Reduction Center to the Island.
+- Collaborated with Dukes County, Health Imperatives and the AIDS Support Group of Cape Cod to bring a Harm Reduction Center to the Island.
 Services are located at Health Imperatives and include free clean needle exchange, syringe access, STI and HIV/HepC testing, Narcan training and distribution, overdose education, home delivery, secondary exchange and short-term primary care and referrals to appropriate services.

-- MV Community Services opened a Peer Recovery Support Center at the Red House - a collaboration between programming and the MV Hospital funded by the Department of Public Health.
+- Collaborated with MV Community Services and Martha’s Vineyard Hospital to launch the Peer Recovery Support Center at the Red House.
 The center offers a safe haven for individuals in recovery, offering healthy recreational and wellness activities along with educational and employment supports.
 Members of the recovery community support the peer to peer recovery model to help meet the needs of the community.

 - An initiative to create a comprehensive Narcan education program for the Island to educate and train municipalities, health/social services populations, and the community at large.